§ 1 [Definitions]

 - In connection with the use of the Services the Client may grant the Service Provider his/her consent to the processing of data regarding marketing and communication activities of the Client, in particular concerning the statistics of the effectiveness of the analyzed activities within services, such as companies’ profiles or advertising carried out during the Service.
 In this case, Service Provider is allowed to store data, make analysis and presentation to Clients and use them to provide Services in a manner that guarantees the anonymity of the data source.

-- Sending commercial information at the e-mail address provided during the Registration, in accordance with the Act on providing Services by electronic means requires a separate consent of the Client, which can be revoked at any time.
+- Sending commercial information to the e-mail address provided during the Registration, in accordance with the Act on providing Services by electronic means requires a separate consent of the Client, which can be revoked at any time.

 § 10 [The provisions concerning the protection of copyright and other laws]